Yegor-men/tracetorch/README.md

 - [snntorch](https://github.com/jeshraghian/snntorch) for introducing me to SNN networks in the first place, and their principles of function.
-Ironically, its dependency on constructing the full autograd graph is what largely inspired me to make traceTorch.
+Ironically, its dependency on constructing the full autograd graph is what largely inspired me to make ``traceTorch``.
 - [Artem Kirsanov](https://www.youtube.com/@ArtemKirsanov) for introducing me to computational neuroscience, presenting interesting concepts in an easy-to-understand manner.
 My earliest tests, when I naively wanted to implement 1:1 biological neurons, largely revolved around his work.
 - [e-prop (eligibility propagation)](https://www.biorxiv.org/content/biorxiv/early/2020/04/16/738385.full.pdf) inspired
   the whole "trace" concept, the idea of keeping a decaying value.
-Earlier, before traceTorch, I wanted to use e-prop for online learning instead.
+Earlier, before ``traceTorch``, I wanted to use e-prop for online learning instead.
 Admittedly unsuccessful in my attempts, and a little put off by the relative difficulty, I instead wanted to make something simpler.

 ## Contributing